 At each site, FUTURES and its partners enhance ongoing efforts by developing a workplace policy, engaging, relevant trainings for employees, and educational materials to prevent and respond to violence.
 Low Wage, High Risk also seeks to strengthen collaboration across sectors and movements to ensure workers’ safety and economic security.

-Current Low Wage, High Risk pilot sites include:
+Low Wage, High Risk pilot sites included:

 There are an estimated 1.4 million crop workers in the United States, the majority of whom are foreign born.
 Florida’s tomato fields supply 90 percent of the nation’s winter tomato crop, making it a hub for agricultural workers.
 Low wages and wage theft, as well as hazardous working conditions—including sexual harassment and violence—are rife in the industry.
 The Fair Food Program, a unique partnership between farm workers, Florida tomato growers, and participating retail buyers—including Subway, Whole Foods, and Walmart—serves as a groundbreaking model for using the power of the market to ensure workers receive fair wages and are free from sexual violence and human trafficking.